vimago/xmode/README.md

 ```

-# Solution 2: java app
+# Solution 2: java

 Here is a quick java app with some abstractions that can still be simplified
 and generalized more.
 This could be handy to have in place abstractions that
-can be customized and enhanced for any other queries/needs related to csv files.
+can be customized and enhanced for any other queries/needs related to
+db queries and csv files.

 ```
 java GenerateCsvFile 2017-05-01 tmp/simon.csv
 ```

-# Solution 3:
+# Solution 3: java + mysql

 There seems to be this other way to generate csv files directly from the
 mysql statement: